 - Uninstall Dreamweaver and reinstall in Safe Mode.

 For more general troubleshooting tips, see the following TechNotes:

 If you have determined that the problem you are experiencing is a problem with Dreamweaver, then we would like to hear about it.
-An example of a problem would be settings that worked fine in Dreamweaver MX, but that do not work in Dreamweaver MX 2004.
 You can submit a bug report using our Feature Request/Bug Report Form.
 Or, if you have purchased Dreamweaver, you can also contact Technical Support, and see if a support agent can reproduce your problem.